magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-fieldset.md

 github_link: ui_comp_guide/components/ui-fieldset.md
 ---

-The Fieldset component is a container for visually grouped form elements (i.e. buttons, form fields).
+The Fieldset component is a container for visually grouped form elements, such as buttons and form fields.

 ## Fieldset options
 Extends all [`uiCollection`]({{page.baseurl}}ui_comp_guide/concepts/ui_comp_uicollection_concept.html) and `collapsible` configuration.